Photo by Douglas Sheppard on Unsplash

 Think of it like this: if you want to showcase your home like an agent, you need to think of your home advertisement like a “profile” as you would on your social media platforms like Facebook, Instagram, or LinkedIn.
 Make a strong first impression that draws people in and motivates them to learn more.

-Even if you’re a For Sale By Owner seller or landlord, realize that experienced professionals are your direct competition for that homebuyer or tenant.
+If you’re a For Sale By Owner seller or landlord, realize that you are competing for that homebuyer or tenant with experienced professionals.
 You may end up costing yourself hundreds, or even thousands, of dollars in sunk mortgage interest, taxes, and insurance from your home sitting on the market since it’s competing with professional advertisements.

 The good news?
 You can compete with professionals without being one yourself.
 You just have to think like one.
 Let’s go through the process of what it means to get your home online and how to do it well.
 Soon you’ll be showcasing your home like a real estate agent in no time.